|

 1921 and the first production models came off the line at the leased,

-and later purchased, Clement Baynard factory in Paris Levallois in May
+and later purchased, Clement Bayard factory in Paris Levallois in May

 1922.
 Much of the advertising by the Wallace and Draeger agency was